 Do snails have noses?
 How many worms are underground?
 What is the lifecycle of a ladybird?
 How do worms move?
 Just some of the questions that can be answered in our minibeast hunt activity.
-Why not join us to celebrate "Wales Nature Week" (30th May - 3rd June) We'll be celebrating for the whole month of June!
+Why not join us to celebrate "Wales Nature Week" (Dates TBC) We'll be celebrating for the whole month of June!
 Come and discover where snails live, how worms move and if they can sense danger.
 Minibeast hunting, Worm Survey and Pond dipping are just some of the additional activities on offer throughout the Summer months.

 Paws, Claws & Whiskers (and fleece!)

 Sharp claws, soft fur and twitching whiskers!
 What’s your favourite animal?
 We have a wide variety of animals, big and small to choose from, ranging from fluffy rabbits, feathery friends and the more unusual scaly lizards.
 There’s no better place to find out what your class favourite is than down on the Farm!

 Why not enhance your visit with one of our additional activities such as “Exotic Encounters” or “Meet the Animals” A great hands on opportunity to learn more about some of our more unusual animals and farmyard favourites.

 Date TBC, we offer an all-inclusive price on school visits of just £5.50 (excluding vat) per person (with 1 adult free for every 10 children) This includes our daily milking demonstration, your own tractor and trailer ride PLUS some Sheepy shenanigans in our interactive Shearing demonstration.
 Join in as our sheep prepare to lose their winter woollies in preparation for some warmer weather!
 You will also be allocated an undercover space to leave your bags and eat your lunch.

 See our “Additional Activities” page for a list of activities available.